Legana/AMP_pub/03_feature_selection.md

 ## Recursive feature elimination (RFE)

-RFE analysis was used to find an optimal subset of the features to be included in the model.
+RFE analysis in principle can be used to find an optimal subset of the features to be included in the model.
+In practice we used this as a guide only.
 Since this is a computationally intensive process it was performed using the `rfe.R` and `rfe.sh` scripts on an HPC system.
 The resulting `rfe` outputs suggest that the best performance can be obtained with 20-30 predictors.

 The set of features identified as optimal by rfe includes all bulk physicochemical properties as well as most simple amino acid composition